cyber-agentberry/FUTURE_INTERN/FUTURE_CS_01/web_application_security.md

 Cross-Site Request Forgery is a type of attack where a malicious site causes a user’s browser to perform an unwanted action on a different site where the user is authenticated.
 DVWA (Damn Vulnerable Web Application) was used to simulate this vulnerability.

 ## Methodology
 1. Preparation:
-o	A malicious HTML form containing hidden fields to change the victim's password was created (Attacker)
+- A malicious HTML form containing hidden fields to change the victim's password was created (Attacker)
-o	The form was hosted on a simple Python HTTP server(python3 -m http.server 8000)
+-	The form was hosted on a simple Python HTTP server(python3 -m http.server 8000)

-2. Attack Code (Malicious Form):
+## 3. Execution:

-Figure 7: the Malicious HTML Form
+- Victim was authenticated in DVWA in the same browser.

-3. Execution:
+- Victim visited the attacker’s page and clicked the form button.
-o	Victim was authenticated in DVWA in the same browser.  o Victim visited the attacker’s page and clicked the form button. o Without user interaction or consent, the password on DVWA was changed to hacked.
+- Without user interaction or consent, the password on DVWA was changed to hacked.

 ## 4. Result: